Bridging the Gap between Newton-Raphson Method and Regularized Policy Iteration: Numerical Experiments

-For regularized PI, we denote the coefficient of quadratic convergence in Theorem \ref{local quadratic convergence of regularized PI} as $A = \frac{3}{2}\frac{\gamma}{1-\gamma}\frac{N}{\mu}\sqrt{nm}$ for simplicity.
-As shown in (\ref{total quadratic convergence bound}), $-\ln(\ln(\frac{1}{Ae_k}))$ is linear with respect to the iteration number $k$, with the slope being $\ln(\frac{1}{2})$.
-So we plot $-\ln(\ln(\frac{1}{Ae_k}))$ as a function of iteration number $k$.
-Note that the quadratic convergence is only meaningful for $Ae_k<1$, so we only plot the latter part of the iteration, i.e., after it enters the region $Ae_k<1$.
-The results are shown in Figure \ref{fig quadratic}.
-The red straight line has the slope $\ln(\frac{1}{2})$ and passes through the last data point, which represents the theoretical quadratic convergence.
-We can see that the numerical experiments validate our theoretical result.
-Besides, it can be observed that the algorithm exhibits a convergence speed that even surpasses quadratic at the first two iterations when it has just entered the region $Ae_k<1$.
+For RPI, we denote the coefficient of quadratic convergence in Theorem \ref{local quadratic convergence of regularized PI} as $C = \frac{3}{2}\frac{\gamma}{1-\gamma}\frac{1}{\lambda\mu}$ for simplicity.
+As shown in (\ref{total quadratic convergence bound}), $-\ln(\ln(\frac{1}{C e_k}))$ is linear with respect to the iteration number $k$, with the slope being $-\ln(2)$.
+We initialize $q_0 \in \mathbb{R}^{|\mathcal{S}||\mathcal{A}|}$ in the local quadratic convergence region presented in Theorem \ref{local quadratic convergence of regularized PI}.
+We plot $-\ln(\ln(\frac{1}{C e_k}))$ as a function of the number of iterations $k$.
+The results are shown in Fig.~\ref{fig quadratic}.
+The dashed line has the slope $-\ln(2)$ and passes through the last data point, which represents the theoretical quadratic convergence.
+We can see that the numerical experiment validates our theoretical result.

-For regularized MPI, as shown in (\ref{asymptotic linear convergence bound}), $\ln(e_k)$ is linear with respect to the iteration number $k$, with the slope being $\ln(\gamma^M)$.
-So we plot $\ln(e_k)$ as a function of the number of iterations $k$.
-The results are shown in Figure \ref{fig linear}.
-The red straight line has the slope $\ln(\gamma^M)$ and passes through the last data point, which represents the theoretical $\gamma^M$ asymptotic linear convergence.
-We can see that the numerical experiments validate our theoretical result.
-Note that in this case, we have $\gamma^M=0.8^{50}\approx1.43\times10^{-5}$.
-The convergence speed of regularized MPI would have been much underestimated if we only have the previous $\gamma$ linear convergence result \cite{geist2019theory}.
+For RMPI, as shown in (\ref{asymptotic linear convergence bound}), $\ln(e_k)$ is linear with respect to the iteration number $k$, with the slope being $\ln(\gamma^M)$.
+We choose $\Delta=0.02$ and initialize $q_0 \in \mathbb{R}^{|\mathcal{S}||\mathcal{A}|}$ in the local fast linear convergence region presented in Theorem \ref{local fast linear convergence of RMPI}.
+We plot $\ln(e_k)$ as a function of the number of iterations $k$.
+The results are shown in Fig.~\ref{fig linear}.
+The dashed line has the slope $\ln(\gamma^M)$ and passes through the last data point, which represents the theoretical $\gamma^M$ asymptotic linear convergence.
+The numerical experiment validates our theoretical result.
+Note that in this case, we have $\gamma^M=0.95^{10}\approx 0.6$.
+The convergence speed of RMPI would have been underestimated if we only have the previous $\gamma$ linear convergence result \cite{geist2019theory}.